apache/trafficcontrol/docs/source/api/cdns_name_configs_monitoring.rst

 	:tm.healthParams.polling.url: The URL from which a list of health-polling parameters can be obtained
 	:tm.polling.interval:         The interval at which to poll for configuration updates

-:deliveryServices: An array of objects representing each Delivery Service provided by this CDN
+:deliveryServices: An array of objects representing each :term:`Delivery Service` provided by this CDN

-	:status:             The Delivery Service's status
+	:status:             The :term:`Delivery Service`'s status
-	:totalKbpsThreshold: A threshold rate of data transfer this Delivery Service is configured to handle, in Kilobits per second
+	:totalKbpsThreshold: A threshold rate of data transfer this :term:`Delivery Service` is configured to handle, in Kilobits per second
-	:totalTpsThreshold:  A threshold amount of transactions per second that this Delivery Service is configured to handle
+	:totalTpsThreshold:  A threshold amount of transactions per second that this :term:`Delivery Service` is configured to handle
 	:xmlId:              An integral, unique identifier for this Deliver Service (named "xmlId" for legacy reasons)

-:profiles: An array of the profiles in use by the cache servers and Delivery Services belonging to this CDN
+:profiles: An array of the profiles in use by the :term:`cache server` s and :term:`Delivery Service`\ s belonging to this CDN

 	:name:       The profile's name
 	:parameters: An array of the parameters in this profile that relate to monitoring configuration.
 This can be ``null`` if the servers using this profile cannot be monitored (e.g. Traffic Routers)